If you’re reading this, you’ve probably come to the realization that you need a website. That means you’ll need to pick a domain name.

 If you’ve exhausted all those options, I might suggest adding your state abbreviation to the end such as

-But I don’t really like adding thinks like state abbreviations, llc, or inc after domain names simply because those may not be permanent in your business.
+But I don’t really like adding things like state abbreviations, LLC, or inc after domain names simply because those may not be permanent in your business.
 If you pick that, you’re stuck with it – and you don’t want to have to deal with a domain rebrand when it comes time to change to a more relevant domain in the future.

 If you work on the border of two states, then having an abbreviation at the end of one kind of excludes the other.

-If you plan on extending your service area out of where you’re located or set up shop somewhere else, you could be looking at wanting to get a domina that matches that location as well.
+If you plan on extending your service area out of where you’re located or setting up shop somewhere else, you could be looking at wanting to get a domain that matches that location as well.
 If you just had one domain that could encompass all areas then you wouldn’t ever have to worry about it.

 I can’t stress this one enough.
 Even if you don’t have a web designer in mind or platform you want to build your website on, buy your domain right now.
 Do it before someone takes it.
 Buy it and sit on it until you’re ready to move forward.